 Nature lovers get to enjoy the numerous species of wildlife, hardwood forests, wetlands, and the miles of marshland in this land conservation area that protects 250,000 acres of the South Carolina Coastal Plain.

-7. Biggin Church Ruins
+7. Biggin Church Ruins and Cemetery

 St. John’s Parish was established in 1706.
 Five years later, the original Biggin Church was completed.
 The ruins date back to the American Revolution.
 The former parish church was razed by the British troops in an attempt to thwart holding supplies.
 The church was set on fire several other times during its use.